+- 4. If you are using the tiering feature, select the Enable Local Port Device Tiering checkbox and enter the tiered secret word in the Tier Secret field.
+In order to configure tiering, you must also configure the base device on the Device Services page.
+See Configuring and Enabling Tiering (on page 139) for more information on tiering.

-- 4. Choose the appropriate keyboard type from among the options in the drop-down list.
+- Choose the appropriate keyboard type from among the options in the drop-down list.
 The browser will be restarted when this change is made.

 - US

 - US/International

 - United Kingdom

 - French (France)

-- German (Germany)
+- Germany)

 - JIS (Japanese Industry Standard)

 - Simplified Chinese

 - Traditional Chinese

 - Dubeolsik Hangul (Korean)

 - German (Switzerland)

 - Portuguese (Portugal)

 - Norwegian (Norway)

 - Swedish (Sweden)

 - Danish (Denmark)

 - Belgian (Belgium)